NextGen: Emerging Leaders Fellowship

 Component 2: Community Engagement

-For advanced fellows, curriculum topics include: HIV criminalization, health policy, stigma impacts on HIV care/treatment, and health equity.
+For advanced fellows, curriculum topics include: HIV criminalization, health policy, stigma impacts on HIV care/treatment, and addressing health disparities.
 To further deepen their knowledge around HIV, all fellows are fully funded (lodging, travel, registration and per diem) to attend the United States Conference on HIV/AIDS.
 In addition, advanced fellows are also fully funded to attend NMAC’s Biomedical HIV Prevention Summit.

 After completing Component 1 of the training and education component, the first-year fellows receive a mini-grant to facilitate an individual HIV community project.
 Advanced fellows are randomized into groups and given a budget to facilitate a health education campaign on social media.